Table of Contents

 HubSpot’s Lisa Tonin offers the simple definition: Brand Awareness is the level of familiarity that consumers have with a particular brand.

-Awareness is achieved when your customers and prospects have built instant associations with your brand.
+Brand awareness is achieved when your customers and prospects have built instant associations with your brand.
 It’s a precursor to other crucial concepts like brand value--when customers are willing to pay more for your products or services because they trust your customer experience.
 In this article, we'll show you 9 of the fastest ways to build awareness of your brand online without spending millions of dollars on advertising.

 9 Fast Ways to Build Brand Awareness

-Brand awareness is probably even more valuable than it used to be.
+Brand awareness is probably even more valuable today than it has been in the past.
 Up to 80% of a brand’s value is now intangible, according to Forbes.
-Concepts like brand awareness, brand value, and intellectual capital are really crucial success factors in today’s complicated business environment.
+Understanding and leveraging brand awareness is a crucial element of successful marketing in today’s complicated business environment.

-But, taken out of context, they can be nothing more than vanity metrics.
+But, taken out of context, brand awareness can be nothing more than a vanity metric.

-Ask yourself this question: if 100% of your customers knew about you (awareness) but your offer wasn't interesting enough for any of them to buy, is awareness worth anything?
+Ask yourself this question: if 100% of your potential consumers knew about you (awareness) but your offer wasn't compelling enough for any of them to buy, is your brand awareness worth anything?

 Of course it's not.

-You need to do more than build awareness to the brand, you need to build awareness to your brand message.
-And, if that message isn't great, you're wasting your time anyway.
+You need to do more than build awareness of the brand, you need to build awareness of your brand message.
+But if that message doesn't resonate with your target audience, you're wasting your time.